microsoft/VerifiableCredential-SDK-Android/docs/sdk.md

 ### CredentialIssuer.create(identifier, manifest)
 <p>Constructs an instance of the credential issuer
-based on the specified credential manifest.
+based on the specified credential manifest.</p>
-TODO: check if manifest param is id in hub of credential manifest.</p>

 **Kind**: static method of [<code>CredentialIssuer</code>](#CredentialIssuer)